ita-social-projects/dokazovi-be/README.md

 On Ubuntu refer to instructions above; on other GNU/Linux distributions refer to the docs available for them.

+After starting Redis, set `REDIS_HOST`, `REDIS_PORT` environment variables to their corresponding values if they do not match defaults, and set `SPRING_PROFILE=prod`.
+Please note that this is not supported on the `dev` Spring profile.

 ## Deployed Apps and Additional Links

 [RC Java](https://dokazovi-be.herokuapp.com/api/swagger-ui/) - the latest version from the release branch is automatically deployed to Heroku